MicrosoftDocs/powerapps-docs/powerapps-docs/teams/inspection-architecture.md

 5.  **colImages –** collection to store the images uploaded to the inspection step.

-6.  **colAreaPlannerTasks –** collection to store planner task details.
+6.  **colAreaPlannerTasks –** collection to store Planner task details.

 #### Variables involved